SeemaLimbuche/Data-Analysis-Dashboard/README.md

-# India General Loksabha Result-2024
+# India General Election Result Analysis 2024

 The India General Election Results – 2024 dashboard aims to provide a comprehensive overview of the election outcomes with a focus on seat distribution among key alliances and